 Opting for persuasive management means accepting to become a motivating coach who encourages their teams to follow the guidelines given.
 This type of management is therefore a kind of mix between the directive model and the participatory model.

-The manager fully assumes their role as superior, but deploys a paternal attitude by still ensuring the well-being of the members of their team.
+The manager fully assumes their role as superior but deploys a paternal attitude by still ensuring the well-being of their team members.
 It creates real team cohesion and stimulates commitment at work.

 To properly manage the teams and achieve the objectives of the employer brand, the manager must select among the 4 types of management, the one that best corresponds to the dynamics of the company.